mbernier4453/Projects/README.md

 Streamlit app displaying candlestick charts and technical indicators based on user watchlists.

 ### 4-Dimensional Visualizations
-Animated Heatmaps and 3D Surfaces using Plotly. created as html documents.
+Animated Heatmaps and 3D Surfaces using Plotly.
+Created as html documents and gifs.

 ### Option Pricing Tools
 Pricing calculators with plots for various strategies and scenarios.